 For all their fricklerty, which is of course a feast for the tech nerd scene, Grandbrothers are not a pure studio band.
 Their approach can really be experienced above all when they perform open-heart piano surgery live on stage.
 The audience then gets an idea of how two musicians communicate with each other via their equipment, how they create an enormously multi-layered and differentiated sound with a single instrument: deep sub-basses, hard electronic beats that sound equally like a classical drum machine and a wooden sound box, synthesiser-like pads, the ever-swelling pads with their precisely played repetitive figures - and in between, sometimes prominent, sometimes barely discernible behind the dense soundscape: the piano itself.
 Just as you know it.

 On their extensive European tours, Grandbrothers play both in classical concert halls such as Amsterdam's Concertgebouw and Berlin's Philharmonie as well as at festivals such as the Montreaux Jazz Festival or in live clubs such as EartH in London.
 In August 2022, Grandbrothers played an exclusive concert at the invitation of the World Cultural Heritage Site Cologne Cathedral with pieces composed especially for the special acoustics of the venue.
-The music composed for this will be released as an album in early 2023.
+The music composed for this has been released as an album "Late Reflections" in 2023.